Update June 19th, 2018

 What might make this hit literally close to home is that the 1951 whale, a 12.5 m mature male was killed by Coal Harbour whalers (see photograph, 1951 North Pacific right whale with Gordon Pike, the DFO biologist responsible for monitoring whaling at Coal Harbour).

-The last thing on the minds of those observing the North Pacific right whale this past June was killing it.
+The last thing on the minds of those observing the North Pacific Right Whale in June 2013 was killing it.
 From the moment James Pilkington noted the distinct v-shaped blow, hope soared that the “holy grail of whales” had been found and that the opportunity to study it might aid conservation.

 And when the sighting was relayed to the media, the societal change became so very clear.
 What was once the right whale to kill, is now the right whale to provide us with hope about the resilience of nature.